ludus-leonis/FreeBeeGee/docs/INSTALL.md

 ## Configuration

-FreeBeeGee requires write-permissions in `api/data/` (including), where it will create directories and files to store all non-static data like rooms or lock files.
+FreeBeeGee stores all non-static data in `api/data/`, where it expects its config files and will create directories for rooms and other content.

 The server config file is found in `api/data/server.json`: